CiscoDevNet/terraform-provider-intersight/website/docs/d/vmedia_policy_inventory.html.markdown

 * `device_mo_id`:(string) Device ID of the entity from where inventory is reported.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `enabled`:(bool) State of the Virtual Media service on the endpoint.
 * `encryption`:(bool) If enabled, allows encryption of all Virtual Media communications.
-Please note that this is no longer applicable for servers running versions 4.2 and above.
+Please note that this can no longer be disabled for servers running versions 4.2 and above.
 * `low_power_usb`:(bool) If enabled, the virtual drives appear on the boot selection menu after mapping the image and rebooting the host.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.